carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 #### Dropout

-Note that the training loss continues to decrease, while the validation loss stagnates, and even starts to increase over the course of the epochs.
+Note the training loss continues to decrease, while the validation loss stagnates, and even starts to increase over the course of the epochs.
 Similarly, the accuracy for the validation set does not improve anymore after some epochs.
 This means we are overfitting on our training data set.

 Techniques to avoid overfitting, or to improve model generalization, are termed **regularization techniques**.
 One of the most versatile regularization technique is **dropout** (Srivastava et al., 2014).
 Dropout essentially means that during each training cycle a random fraction of the dense layer nodes are turned off.
-This is described with the dropout rate between 0 and 1 which determines the fraction of nodes to silence at a time.
+This is described with the dropout rate between zero and one, which determines the fraction of nodes to silence at a time.

 ![](fig/04-neural_network_sketch_dropout.png){alt='diagram of two neural networks; the first network is densely connected without dropout and the second network has some of the neurons dropped out of of the network'}